 How often should I receive massage?

 How often you may need to receive massage will vary from person to person.
 For those who use massage as preventative care, or for relaxation, one massage a month is common.
 If you are seeking bodywork for recovery from an injury or for chronic pain that impedes daily activities, then once a week may be more desirable.
-I will work with you to determine what is most optimal for your health and wellness.
+I will work with you to find what is most optimal for your health and wellness.

 What forms of payment do you take?